frc6908/JavaForBeginners/Lesson 10 - Subsystem/Lesson10Subsystem.md

         rightMotors.setInverted(true);
     }

+    // Put methods for controlling this subsystem here.
+Call these from Commands.

-    // method to set the speed of the drivetrain motors public void setDriveMotors(double leftVoltage, double rightVoltage) {
+    // Method to set the speed of the drivetrain motors public void setDriveMotors(double leftVoltage, double rightVoltage) {
         leftMotors.set(leftVoltage);
         rightMotors.set(rightVoltage);